 FarmCon 24 Review: Gameplay & Farming Simulator 25 Machinery

-Let’s take a deeper look at what was unveiled: and what can you expect at the latest release of the game.
+Let’s take a deeper look at what was unveiled and what you can expect from the game’s latest release.

 It’s all about the rice

 For Farming Simulator, it was time to move beyond its Central European roots.
-Rice is one of the main staples of food for humankind – this crop is incredibly important to communities all across the world, and fans have been asking the developers to add it to the latest game.
-Well, here it is: rice is coming to Farming Simulator 25, and we will be able to choose between two different types of rice.
+Rice is one of humankind’s main staples of food – this crop is incredibly important to communities worldwide, and fans have been asking the developers to add it to the latest game.
+Well, here it is: rice is coming to Farming Simulator 25, and we can choose between two different types of rice.

-On your farm, you will be able to grow either short-grain or long-grain rice.
-The cultivation process is highly detailed, and obviously significantly different compared to other grains like wheat or barley.
-It all starts from growing seedlings in greenhouses, and moves on to flooding the fields, and planting these rice seedlings with high-tech machines.
-The machinery will be updated as well – this will be the debut year for Asian rice transplanting machines, such as the featured Iseki PRJ8D.
+On your farm, you can grow either short-grain or long-grain rice.
+The cultivation process is highly detailed and significantly different from other grains like wheat or barley.
+It all starts with growing seedlings in greenhouses and moves on to flooding the fields and planting these rice seedlings with high-tech machines.
+The machinery will also be updated – this will be the debut year for Asian rice transplanting machines, such as the featured Iseki PRJ8D.

 North American and Southern European rice cultivation specifics